 A: Primarily by seeking to influence public opinion.
 Because of widespread misconceptions about what really works and what really is safe, the climate often becomes poisonous to any reform effort that involves taking away fewer children.
 NCCPR seeks to detoxify this climate.
 NCCPR also provides some assistance to lawyers bringing suit to try to change the system.
 NCCPR cannot assist individuals with their cases.

 Q: Who funds NCCPR?

-Since 1999, NCCPR’s various reports and publications have been funded by the Annie E. Casey Foundation, the Open Society Foundations, The Atlantic philanthropies, the Herb Block Foundation and the David and Lucile Packard Foundation.
+NCCPR’s various reports and publications were funded by the Annie E. Casey Foundation, the Open Society Foundations, The Atlantic philanthropies, the Herb Block Foundation and the David and Lucile Packard Foundation.
 Some of our advocacy in Michigan was funded by the Skillman Foundation and some of our advocacy in New York City was funded by the Child Welfare Fund.
 We thank them for their support, but acknowledge that the views expressed on this website are those of NCCPR alone and do not necessarily reflect the opinions of our funders.